 Injury or irritating food or chemicals

-Drugs (particularly chemotherapy drugs) and radiation therapy
+Medications (particularly chemotherapy medications) and radiation therapy

-Syphilis may produce a red, painless sore (chancre) that develops in the mouth or on the lips during the early stage of infection (see Syphilis).
+Syphilis may produce a red, painless sore (chancre) that develops in the mouth or on the lips during the early stage of infection.
 The sore usually heals after several weeks.
 About 4 to 10 weeks later, a white area (mucous patch) may form on the lip or inside the mouth if the syphilis has not been treated.
 Both the chancre and the mucous patch are highly contagious, and kissing may spread the disease during these stages.
 In late-stage syphilis, a hole (gumma) may appear in the palate or tongue.
 The disease is not contagious at this stage.